unifrens/unifrens-app/README.md

 # Unifrens App

 A dynamic web3 application that brings your wallet to life with unique, personalized NFT companions.
-Built on Unichain, Unifrens creates interactive digital pets that grow and evolve based on your blockchain activity.
+Built on Unichain.

 ## Features